BUPT/clubber.ml/docs/_people/gaojiuy.md

 ---

-Gao is a first year Master student at BUPT, major in Management Science and Engineering, CNN Visualizaiton
+Gao is a first year Master student at BUPT, major in Management Science and Engineering, CNN Visualizaiton.

 ## Talks